Tense

 Present Perfect Continuous Tense

-We use present perfect continuous tense when something started in the past but it is still in continuation.
+The present perfect continuous tense is used when something started in the past but is still in continuation.

 I have been living here for one year.